cestastanford/imaginedsf/README.md

 ## Linting

 This project contains configuration for linting PHP, JS and CSS with [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer), [ESLint](https://eslint.org) and [stylelint](https://stylelint.io), respectively.
 To lint PHP, you'll need to install [Composer](https://getcomposer.org) and then run `composer install` to install dependencies.
 Dependencies for linting JS and CSS are installed as part of `npm install`.

 To do a one-off lint, you can run `npm run lint:php`, `npm run lint:js` and `npm run lint:css` respectively.
 However, your IDE likely has plugins to connect with the linters, automatically run them while editing, and display results in a GUI.
 See your IDE's documentation for details.

+The project is configured to automatically lint as a pre-commit hook.
+To bypass linting and allow committing with errors, use the --no-verify argument.

 ## Steps for Deployment